Get free weekly resources from us!

 Object Lesson: How to Talk to Kids About Body Image

 Children as young as 3 years old are conscious of their body image.
-In the largest study of its kind in the world, researchers found that almost 38 percent of boys and 30 percent of girls wished to be a different body shape—most wishing they were bigger.
-Few of the kids acknowledged that weight loss was a possible concept.
+In a 2014 study, researchers found that almost 38 percent of boys and 30 percent of girls wished to be a different body shape—most wishing they were bigger.
 The results of the study showed that boys were more influenced by their father’s attitude about body image than girls were about their mother’s attitude.

 Object Lesson: How to Talk to Kids About Body Image